 or call on 1800 678 593.

-NSW Government will offer a transport subsidy of up to $20,000 per eligible farm business for journeys completed between 1 January 2018 to 30 June 2019 and up to $50 000 for journeys completed between 1 July 2019 to 30 June 2020.
+NSW Government will offer a transport subsidy of up to $40,000 per financial year per eligible farm business for journeys completed between 1 January 2018 to 30 June 2019 and up to $50 000 for journeys completed between 1 July 2019 to 30 June 2020.

-The subsidy can be applied to the transport cost of fodder; water to a property for stock; stock to and from agistment; and for stock to sale or slaughter.
+The subsidy can be applied to the transport cost of fodder, water to a property for stock or household (domestic uses, stock to and from agistment, and for stock to sale or slaughter.

-You can view further information including the guidelines, Transport Subsidy FAQs here.
-You can apply online via the NSW RAA
+You can view further information including the guidelines, Transport Subsidy FAQs and apply online via the NSW RAA

 NSW Drought Assistance Fund

 As part of the NSW Budget an additional Drought Assistance Loan is now available, which replaces the NSW Drought Transport Fund.
 This initiative makes available interest free loans of up to $50,000 for eligible primary producers to assist in implementing systems and management practices that enhance the sustainability of their enterprise by funding.
 The loan term is seven years and there are no repayments required in the first two years.
 The loans can be used for: